alf-tool/alf/README.md

 * [try-alf](http://github.com/alf-tool/try-alf) is the source code of try-alf.org
   itself.

 Those components are distributed as separated ruby gems as well.
-An typical ruby configuration (Gemfile) for using Alf and connecting to SQL databases is
+A typical ruby configuration (Gemfile) for using Alf and connecting to SQL databases is
 either: